Faster Methods

 Full OLL vs. 2-Look OLL

 Full OLL covers every possible pattern the top face can show before you start.
-There are 57 distinct cases, each with its own algorithm.
+According to the reference entry on the CFOP method, there are 57 distinct cases, each with its own algorithm.
 Advanced speedcubers memorize all 57 so they can orient the last layer in a single burst of moves, with no re-looking and no setup moves required.

 For beginners, 57 algorithms is a lot to absorb before you even feel comfortable with the basic method.
 That is where 2-look OLL comes in.
 Instead of handling every case in one pass, you split OLL into two smaller steps: